nicerapp/nicerapp/README.md

 > add-cors-to-couchdb -u admin -p YOURADMINPASSWORDFORCOUCHDB

 # installing the nicerapp source files
-make a folder equivalent to /home/rene/data1/htdocs/nicerapp_v2
+Make a folder equivalent to /home/rene/data1/htdocs/nicerapp_v2

-    meaning : use your own ubuntu username and possibly the name of your domain (internet site) instead of localhost.
+Meaning : use your own ubuntu username and possibly the name of your domain (internet site) instead of localhost.

-    localhost is usually used for development setups, and should ideally be run on a different machine than your live server that hosts your domain.
+localhost is usually used for development setups, and should ideally be run on a different machine than your live server that hosts your domain to the outside world.

 put the nicerapp source files in that folder :